 Batteries power the system.
 Depending on the amount of use the batteries will need to be replaced periodically (e.g. every two to five years) through a follow-up surgical procedure.
 The recent advance of rechargeable batteries in stimulator generators has reduced the need for frequent battery replacement.

-Advantages to Stimulation Treatment
+Advantages of Stimulation Treatment

 There are many advantages to spinal cord stimulation for the treatment of chronic back pain: